CS 2710 / ISSP 2610, Foundations of Artificial

 get the third edition (the one with the blue cover).

-Assignments will be a mixture of programming and written
+Assignments will be mixtures of programming and written

 assignments.
-Some will involve extending code given to you.
-That
+Some involve extending code given to you.
+The

 code will be in Python.
-If you have never used Python, consult the Python
+If you have never used Python, go through

 Due dates are strict.
 Extensions will be granted